Prison Capacity Programme – Phase 2

 Northland Region Corrections Facility

 Most low security accommodation throughout the prison network is already fully double bunked.
-It is proposed to double bunk four low security units to provide accommodation for an additional 80 prisoners.
-Subject to staffing and consultation these beds will be in operation by early 2017.
+The Department completed the double bunking of four low security units in March 2017 to provide accommodation for an additional 80 prisoners.

 Mt Eden Corrections Facility (MECF)